How Trump's Supreme Court Pick Might Hinder Climate Action

 Adler, a conservative, agrees that Barrett is skeptical of agencies overreaching their authority.
 But he says that doesn't mean Barrett is hostile to addressing climate change, just that Congress needs to pass more specific laws.

 "Congress doesn't do a lot of that these days," he says.
-But "I'm old fashioned, in that I think that's what we elect members of congress, and that's what we elect senators, to do."
+But "I'm old fashioned, in that I think that's what we elect members of Congress, and that's what we elect senators, to do."

 This appeals to conservatives like Tom Pyle with the American Energy Alliance, who supports Barrett's nomination and said on his podcast Unregulated, "Let's duke it out where it belongs, in Congress."

-But Reverend Lennox Yearwood, Jr.. with the Hip Hop Caucus. says he wants a different kind of justice who will lead on fixing big problems like climate change.
+But Reverend Lennox Yearwood Jr. with the Hip Hop Caucus. says he wants a different kind of justice who will lead on fixing big problems like climate change.

 "It is a lifetime position," he says, and requires someone who "understands the nuances of the world that we live in today."